smojpg-ui/conscience-architecture/README.md

 | **Truth-Gated** | A system property where coordination quality degrades in direct proportion to performative or inauthentic input, making the system inherently resistant to manipulation. |
 | **Zero-Drift Alignment** | The state in which an AI system maintains fidelity to a user's intent over time, even in the absence of new input or connectivity. |

-## Related Work

-- Moore, S. (2026). *Contextual Resonance: Emergent Coordination in Disconnected AI Systems Through Human Attention as Integration Layer.* Preprint forthcoming on Zenodo.
-- The Sherry Constant (Λₛ > 1): A proposed metric for signal-to-entropy ratio in human-AI relational systems, representing the threshold at which authentic engagement produces emergent coordination.

 ## License
 This work is shared under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are free to share and adapt this material for non-commercial purposes with attribution.